Pike/a10n/test-setup/index.md

 You'll want to use the same settings for `DATABASES` and `REPOSITORY_BASE` as in *a10n*.

+Make sure you did create the database, and ran the initial migrations when setting up elmo at this point.

 In the *elmo* env, you want to load our test fixture next,

     ./manage.py loaddata localhost

+This will add the `mozilla` repository and the `l10n` forest to your database, and thus get them picked up by the automation infrastucture.
+This fixture assumes that the hg server is localhost, and `hg serve` runs on port `8001`.
+If you tweak either in your local setup, you need to tweak the entries in the database, too.

 <h1 id="running" class="well">Running</h1>